sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/custom-auth-python.md

 - Update the location to use the protocol scheme, host and port suitable for your environment.
 - Replace the value in the *x-tyk-authorization* header with the secret value in your *tyk.conf* file.
-- Replace the *org_id* with the ID of your organisation.
+- Replace the *org_id* with the ID of your organization.

 ```bash
 curl -v \